Child and adolescent speech and language therapy (SALT)

 The service supports children and young people who are displaying:

 - language delay and disorder

 Pre-referral service: Together with staff from the London Borough of Barking and Dagenham, the service supports advice sessions at Children's Centres as well as Play and Language groups.
 Please contact the manager of your local Children's Centre to book a session: www.lbbd.gov.uk/residents/children-young-people-and-families

 Speech and language therapy service for children and young people

 Child and Family Centre

-Referrals are accepted from parents/guardians and healthcare, education and social care professionals.
-Referrals forms should be posted or emailed to the service at the address above.
+Referrals will be accepted from professionals in health care, education and social services, the police and the voluntary sector.
 Please refer to the For clinicians page for more information.